 Some species had to find new areas to forage after volcanic eruptions destroyed their migration ranges and left the environment a barren wasteland.
 Volcanic activity from centuries ago encourages migration.
 Yellowstone park elk herds migrate up to the higher ground in search of more abundant vegetation, but a 2019 study found that migration did not have a fixed time.

-The elk herds began their migration one year in early May, but the following year, most females did not leave until mid-July.
-This was due to there still being plenty of vegetation available for grazing, so they did not need to leave.
-Volcanic ash is high in nutrients and after a large eruption, the ash can fertilise large areas of grassland providing food for thousands of animals.
+The elk herds began their migration one year in early May, but most females did not leave the following year until mid-July.
+This was due to plenty of vegetation available for grazing, so they did not need to go.
+Volcanic ash is high in nutrients, and after a large eruption, the ash can fertilize large areas of grassland, providing food for thousands of animals.

-A small number of species may find that their forced migration is actually beneficial, and after a few generations, this becomes an adapted behavior.
+A small number of species may find that their forced migration is beneficial, and after a few generations, this becomes an adapted behavior.
 On the other hand, most animals forced to migrate will eventually return to their original lifestyles and home ranges once available.